Home » About Us » Grant & Funding Opportunities

 Grant & Funding Opportunities

-View below for the most recent grant and funding opportunities for municipalities, buisnesses, and non-profit entities.
+View below for the most recent grant and funding opportunities for municipalities, businesses, and non-profit entities.
 We are continuously updating this webpage with opportunities.
 If you are looking for assistance on how to fund, implement, and execute a project or initiative, contact CMRPC and brainstorm with us.

 District Local Technical Assistance (DLTA)

-The Massachusetts Legislature and the Governor has provided funding for the District Local Technical Assistance (DLTA) Program for Calendar Year 2024.
+The Massachusetts Legislature and the Governor has provided funding for the DLTA Program for Calendar Year 2025.
 Since 2006, this program has enabled CMRPC to provide technical assistance to member communities on eligible projects.

 This year CMRPC expects to receive approximately $265,000 to support our communities.
 DLTA grants allow municipalities to work with CMRPC on a range of projects, including but not limited to: Planning Ahead for Housing; Planning Ahead for Growth; and Technical Assistance to Support Community Cabinet Activities including Regionalization; and Supporting the Housing Choice Initiative.